Parallel-Zip/Parallel-Zip/README.md

 </br>
 Compressed files are stored in "compressed" folder and you can find the test files in the "test_files" folder.

-### The aim of the project is to zip the files parallely by building a parallelized version of non concurrent zip.
+### The aim of the project was to zip multiple files (alpha-numeric text) parallely, and identify and resolve the Straggler's problem that occurs when we use multi-threading.
 # Sequential-Zip
 First we build a sequential zip using two encoding schemes, Huffmann and Run Length.
 All the code files related to sequential zip are included in the Week1 folder.
 This was followed by optimizing the encoding schemes to get better performnace in terms of compression time and compressed file size.